phouse512/games/games/_posts/2016-11-23-m2k-smash-summit.md

 ### Overview

 Before we get into some of the smaller details, let's go through some of the high level stats from the tournament.
-In total, M2K played in 5 rounds, for a total of 20 matches.
-He went 3-2 overall, and went 10-10 in his sets.
+In total, M2K played in 5 sets, for a total of 20 games.
+He went 3-2 overall, and went 10-10 in his games.
 Figure 1 below is a table that represents his individual character vs. character set records, as well as the average game time for each matchup.